algorithmiaio/dev-center/_pages/clients/python.md

 print(reponse.result)
 {% endhighlight %}

-The output will be `[{'picking': 2}, {'apple': 1}, {'apples': 1, 'ready': 1}, {'season': 1}]`, which is the list of relavent words and the number of occurrances.
+The output will be `[{'picking': 2}, {'apple': 1}, {'apples': 1, 'ready': 1}, {'season': 1}]`, which is the list of relevant words and the number of occurrences.

 You might have noticed that in this example we included a version number when instantiating the algorithm.
 Pinning your code to a specific version of the algorithm can be especially important in a production environment where the underlying implementation might change from version to version.

 ### Request Options

 The client exposes options that can configure algorithm requests.
 This includes support for changing the timeout or indicating that the API should include stdout in the response.
-In the following example, we set the timeout to 60 seconds and disabling `stdout` in the response:
+In the following example, we set the timeout to 60 seconds and disable `stdout` in the response:

 {% highlight python %}
 algo.set_options(timeout=60, stdout=False)